 The data flows from sources, through the Fivetran data pipeline, to the data warehouse, and finally to the business intelligence and data visualization tool.

 Using Fivetran with Google Cloud

 Fivetran doesn't support on-premises data warehouses, so data warehouse in the current context refers strictly to the cloud.
 One of the signature benefits of cloud data warehousing is the ability to recruit decentralized computation resources on demand.
 BigQuery is a serverless infrastructure capable of spooling up additional resources without explicit instruction from the user.
 You don't have to worry about buying excess capacity or designing data infrastructure and workflows to even out the use of computational resources over time.

-Fivetran is currently a launch partner for Cloud Data Transfer, meaning you can access Fivetran connectors to your data sources through the BigQuery interface.
-To see the full list of available connectors, go to Google Cloud Marketplace and search for Fivetran.
+You can access Fivetran connectors to your data sources through the BigQuery interface.
+To see the full list of available connectors, go to Google Cloud Marketplace.

 To get started, select the appropriate connector, enter your credentials for your data sources and follow the directions to set up in no more than a few minutes.